Roy Moore's sexual assault allegations have Republicans looking at options to replace him

 Alabama Senate candidate Roy Moore continues to face fallout after allegations that he had inappropriate sexual contact with teenage girls surfaced last week.

-Still, prominent Republican lawmakers have been scrambling to come up with a plan, as Alabama election law says it’s too late to remove the former judge from the ballot.
+Still, prominent Republican lawmakers have been scrambling to come up with a plan, as Alabama election law says it’s too late to remove Moore from the ballot.
 From launching a last minute write-in campaign to a White House intervention, here are some possible outcomes for the Dec.
 12 election.

 The party can revoke its nomination